the_widget()WP 2.8.0

 • after_title(string)

-HTML content that will be appended to the widget's title when displayed.
+HTML that will be added after the widget title code.

 Default: </h2>